Strings

 I was at Musikktorget in Skien, buying a seven-guitar stand and some strings, and added an ukulele without further consideration.
 Maybe I shouldn’t have.

-Oscar Schmidt Cuarto
+Oscar Schmidt Cuatro

-Oscar Schmidt Cuarto (2010)
+Oscar Schmidt Cuatro (2010)

 Back to the beginning: Ekeberghallen, Oslo 11.11.77.
 Jon Anderson usually sticks to voice and tambourine, but at times he straps on a guitar.
 Here he played a weird acoustic ten-string with violin-like waist, sounding somewhere between twelve-string and mandolin.
 A bit like Steve’s Laúd, but obviously not the same.
 On the sleeve of their subsequent LP Tormato, it was credited as Alvarez 10-string.